-Every January since 2011, Dr. Alan Jung, chair of the department of kinesiology, leads a group of students and physicians to the Dominican Republic to operate a mobile medical clinic treating patients who otherwise might find it impossible to see a doctor.
+Every January since 2011, Alan Jung, dean of Samford's School of Health Professions, leads a team of students, alumni and professionals to serve the people of the Dominican Republic to operate a mobile medical clinic, treating patients who otherwise might find it impossible to see a doctor.

 “Five years ago, I met the founder of One Vision International, a not-for-profit in Knoxville, Tennessee,” Jung said.
 “They organize mission trips to the Dominican Republic and other seemingly forgotten parts of the world.
 We decided to form a partnership that I knew would benefit both the people of the Dominican Republic and our students.”

 The team travels through Dominican Republic as a medical clinical, moving from village to village, often returning to the same villages each year with the goal of sustaining efforts in the areas and building relationships.

 The trip always takes place during the first two weeks of January.

 The trip's cost varies from year to year, but estimated, the trip will cost between $2,000 and $2,500.